Historical Snippets

 and part of my private collection

 There were plans by 1920 to move the boathouse on dry land - see image above.
-The Lincoln Park of Commissioners, an entity that governed the park and the roadways along the park vetoed the plan
+The Lincoln Park of Commissioners, an entity that governed the park and the roadways along the park vetoed the plan - no private building on public land.

-The Fishfan inlet was also the location of
+The Fishfan inlet was also the location of the speakeasy Chicago

-speakeasy Chicago mayor 'Big Bill' Thompson patronized.
+Mayor 'Big Bill' Thompson patronized.

-He owned his own vessel in the harbor
+Big Bill owned his own vessel in the harbor

-It was sunk near Evanston Township's waters
+It was sunk near Evanston Township's waters The New Boathouse

-The floating barge was completed in 1923 and dedicated on that Thanksgiving Eve.
+This floating barge was completed in 1923 and dedicated on that Thanksgiving Eve.

 Captain MacMillan was one of the original members of the Lincoln Park Yacht Club and on that day messaged in from the Arctic Circle expedition station to his friends in Chicago.